Leading from Home: Investing in HBCC Provider Leaders

 Home Grown staff, funders, and provider advisors will review applications and conduct interviews and select a diverse group of provider leaders.

-We will contact finalists for interviews in late March.
-We plan to announce participant selections by late April 2021.
+We will contact finalists for interviews in early April.
+We plan to announce participant selections by late April 2022.

 The funding for this work is provided by a subset of Home Grown’s funders.